 Note that this does not include Twizzlers, and if you read the lists you’ll see they allude to, if not outright say, black licorice.
 Around the office the reaction was pretty much the same.
 Australian licorice, if you can get your hands on it, is great.
 The style we see at Halloween?
 Not so much.

 Your kids will get plenty of these on Halloween.
 It’s inevitable.
 At first they’re not so bad.
-But the human tongue can take only so many vaguely sweet, chalky candies.
+But the human tongue can take only so many vaguely sweet, chalky hard candy.

 6. Tootsie Rolls